sosiristseng/sosiristseng.github.io/docs/tips/posts/code/julia/julia-design-patterns.md

 In the Julia world, generic functions called [functions](https://docs.julialang.org/en/v1/manual/functions/), while those with type annotations / parameterizations are called [methods](https://docs.julialang.org/en/v1/manual/methods/).
 My impressions so far was that, Julia is a _functional interface-first_ programming language, by the power of [multiple dispatch paradigm](https://opensourc.es/blog/basics-multiple-dispatch/), to make Julia a much more flexible (in programming) and composable between packages: e.g. [DiffEq + Flux + GPU kernel](https://github.com/SciML/DiffEqFlux.jl)), and mathematically natural.
 However, it requires a vastly different mindset for users coming from the object-oriented worlds like Python / Java.

 - Abstract types cannot have fields.
 They are only meant to be inherited with their functional interfaces.
 Concrete types (structs with fields), on the other hand, cannot not be inherited.
-- Use parameteric [type (structs)](https://docs.julialang.org/en/v1/manual/types/#Parametric-Types) and [methods](https://docs.julialang.org/en/v1/manual/methods/#Parametric-Methods) rather than directly type-annotate the fields / arguments.
+- Use parametric [type (structs)](https://docs.julialang.org/en/v1/manual/types/#Parametric-Types) and [methods](https://docs.julialang.org/en/v1/manual/methods/#Parametric-Methods) rather than directly type-annotate the fields / arguments.
 - Traits are functions that return True/False/Error based on the input type.

 ## Delegation pattern